LIHPC-Computational-Geometry/metis-rs/README.md

 - `vendored`: build METIS from source and link to it statically.
 Otherwise, metis-rs looks for an existing installation and links to it dynamically.
+- `generate-bindings`: regenerates the bindings to METIS when using the vendored build.
+This feature is intended for metis-rs maintainers who wish to update the bindings, e.g., when the github references to METIS in the "vendor" directory are updated.
+Can only be used in conjunction with `vendored`.

+When not using `vendored`, or when using `generate-bindings`, clang v5.0 or above is required to build metis-rs.

 ### When your METIS install is not found